silverstar194/2048-ai-monte-carlo/README.md

 ![Alt text](/Graphs/scoreRangePerMovedepth1000.png?raw=true)</br>
 </br>

-Similarlly observing when the random games cross the next tile thresh hold shows that each games does so at nearly the same time.
+Similarlly observing when the random games cross the next tile threshold shows that each games does so at nearly the same time.

 ![Alt text](/Graphs/highTilePerMovedepth1000.png?raw=true)</br>
 </br>